gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Configuration option for FindBugs plugin

-Thanks to a contribution from [Justin Ryan](https://github.com/quidryan), the FindBugs plugin now supports essential configuration options.
+Thanks to a contribution from [Justin Ryan](https://github.com/quidryan), the FindBugs plugin now supports more configuration options.

+## Fixed Issues

+The list of issues fixed between 1.1 and 1.2 can be found [here](http://issues.gradle.org/sr/jira.issueviews:searchrequest-printable/temp/SearchRequest.html?jqlQuery=fixVersion+in+%28%221.2-rc-1%22%29+ORDER+BY+priority&tempMax=1000).

 ## Upgrading from Gradle 1.1